calebdickinson/DickinsonComprehensiveClimateClassification/setup.md

 `git push`

-If you cannot push to the project, please reach out to one of the maintainers to ask for access.
+If you cannot push to the project, please reach out to @calebdickinson to ask for access.

 Enjoy!